fredimachado/IRCClient/README.md

   along with this program; if not, write to the Free Software Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA  02111-1307  USA

 Simple console IRC Client writen in C++

 - Currently can be used as an IRC bot, since doesn't accept input yet.
 - It has a simple hook system where you can do whatever you want  when receiving an IRC command.
 - Example in Main.cpp

+BUILDING ON LINUX:

+- Edit Makefile and remove -lws2_32 from LDFLAGS (on line 3).
+  I need to find a better way (suggestions?)
+- You could also remove ".exe" from EXECUTABLE